-Regardless of whichever administration is in power, Washington, DC celebrates the success of all women in the nation’s capital.
-So put on your pink hat, be proud of what women have accomplished and check out all these great ways to celebrate amazing women in DC, from local and international fame to past and present acclaim.
+Washington, DC is always celebrating the success of all women in the nation’s capital.
+Be proud of what women have accomplished and check out all these great ways to celebrate amazing women in DC, from local and international fame to past and present acclaim.

 For a healthy dose of culture and calm, you can’t beat a wander around the National Portrait Gallery in the Penn Quarter neighborhood.
 Behind its Greek Revival facade, you’ll discover an incredible collection covering not only U.S. Presidents, but also works and special exhibitions highlighting some of America’s most iconic women.

-The Scene: Among the highlights of its collection, the gallery features portraits of women’s suffrage activists, including oil paintings of Elizabeth Cady Stanton and Julia Ward Howe, and a bronze bust of Susan B. Anthony.
+The Scene: The museum's most buzzworthy women's portrait is none other than former first lady Michelle Obama's, which was unveiled in February 2018.
+Among other highlights of its collection, the gallery features portraits of women’s suffrage activists, including oil paintings of Elizabeth Cady Stanton and Julia Ward Howe, and a bronze bust of Susan B. Anthony.
 Walk up to the third-floor and explore the mezzanine exhibition, Bravo!, which depicts performing arts legends like Ginger Rogers and Alla Nazimova, or the 20th Century Americans gallery, which highlights Girls Scouts of the USA founder Juliette Low.

 Insider Info: Check out Chakaia Booker’s Acid Rain, an impressive 2,000-pound rubber and wood sculpture that marries the delicate art of weaving with the hardy craftwork needed to drill, saw and assemble such a huge structure.
 Booker has said the work “symbolizes both the destruction and the creative possibilities of our interaction with the environment.
 Old, worn-out tires that are recycled symbolize opposing energies that are being resolved into new works of beauty.”

 The Mary McLeod Bethune Council House & Statue